Definition of PostgreSQL COMMIT

 Parameter:

-- Commit: Commit is used in PostgreSQL to save any changes in the database, which the user made.
+- Commit: Commit is used in PostgreSQL to save any changes in the database which the user made.
 Commit is very important in PostgreSQL to save changes.

 - Work: Work is an optional keyword in a commit.
 We can use it as “Commit Work”, which means that we save the work into the database.

 - Transaction: Transaction is an optional keyword in a commit.
-We can use it as “Commit Transaction”, which means that we save the transaction into the database.
+We can use it as a “Commit Transaction”, which means that we save the transaction into the database.

 - Begin: Begin is used in PostgreSQL to start the transaction.
-After starting a transaction, we end the same and then we commit this transaction into the database.
+After starting a transaction, we end the same, and then we commit this transaction into the database.

 How to COMMIT Works in PostgreSQL?